benelan/gh-notify-desktop/README.md

 Lastly, save the file and exit your editor.

-When using the `-p` flag, you will only be notified for threads where you are a [participant].
+When using the `-p` flag, you will only be notified for threads where you are [participating].
 For more usage information, see:

 ```sh
 gh notify-desktop -h